IACS-CS/image-editing-starter/README.md

-# mash-game-starter
+# image-editing starter
-A starter template for students working on a "mash" like game in JavaScript, using React as a basic framework
+A starter template for students working on a simple set of "Image Editing" code in a functional environment!